Sign inDocsBlogAboutSupportContact

 From: you@yourdomain.com

 Credentials stored in the database, not plaintext files.
 Unlike functions.php snippets, passwords never appear in a file that gets committed to version control.
-The command is registered as a startup entry — disable it, and SMTP reverts to default WordPress mail.
+The settings live in the database, clear them and SMTP reverts to default WordPress mail.

 How it works

-The command hooks into WordPress's phpmailer_init action with your credentials, then auto-registers itself in the Startup Commands module so the configuration loads on every page request.
+The command saves your credentials, then hooks WordPress's phpmailer_init action with them so the configuration applies on every page request automatically.

 1